passelma42/Field-Sequencing/docs/Tutorial-Data-Analysis-HPC.md

 ### 3.1 Set HPC environment

 Before we can start using the `wf-amplicon` we need to prepare our HPC environment.
 For this you need to copy the script `singularity_environment_set.sh` and execute.
 These are the steps to follow:

 1. Change directory to your VSC-DATA folder
 ```bash
 cd $VSC_DATA
 ```
-2. copy the folder scripts to your current location i.e. your VSC_DATA folder
+2. copy the script `singularity_environment_set.sh` to your current location i.e. your VSC_DATA folder
 ```bash
 cp /kyukon/data/gent/courses/2024/mycoblitz_EXT001/input/ONT-SEQ_PA-Benin2024_Input-Data/scripts/singularity_environment_set.sh .
 ```